chunghanlee1/disease-trends/README.txt

 EXECUTION
 Set the 'CODE' folder as the working directory.
-Run the following files sequentially (warning: data collection may take up to thousands of hours due to rate limiting):
+Run the following files sequentially from the command line or using IDE (warning: data collection may take up to thousands of hours due to rate limiting):
 	1. ?????
 	2. data_processing.py
 	3. cluster_corr.py